Treatment in Dubai

 - CT (Computerized tomography) Scan: These are used to generate more detailed pictures of the cervical spine to determine if you have developed bone spurs near the foramen in your cervical spine.

 - Nerve conduction studies (NCS) / Electromyography (EMG): EMG measures the electrical impulses of the muscles at rest and during contractions.
 EMG studies are often performed along with nerve conduction studies to determine if the nerve is functioning properly.

 Some factors that increase the risk for cervical radiculopathy are;

-ACDF involves removing the problematic disc or bone spurs and then stabilizing the spine through spinal fusion.
+- Anterior Cervical Diskectomy and Fusion (ACDF) :- ACDF involves removing the problematic disc or bone spurs and then stabilising the spine through spinal fusion.
 The main aim of ACDF is to restore the alignment of the spine and increase the space available for the nerve roots to leave the spine.
 It limits motion across the degenerated segment of the spine.

-A cervical disc replacement involves removing the degenerated disc, as in an ACDF procedure, but rather than fusing the vertebra a disc replacement is inserted.
-This theoretically allows motion to continue in that vertebral segment, reducing the pressure on adjacent discs.
+- Cervical Artificial Disc Replacement (ADR) / Cervical Total Disc Arthroplasty (TDA) :- A cervical disc replacement involves removing the degenerated disc, as in an ACDF procedure, but rather than fusing the vertebra, a disc replacement is inserted.
+This allows motion to continue in that vertebral segment, reducing the pressure on adjacent discs.

 Dr Sherief Elsayed for Cervical Radiculopathy Treatment in Dubai?

 Dr Sherief is one of the most renowned spinal surgeons for Cervicobrachial pain treatment in Dubai.
 He has a great clinical success record in performing surgeries to treat patients suffering from cervical radiculopathy in Dubai.